MicrosoftDocs/Hololens/hololens/common-scenarios.md

 * Common Challenges
    * Determining which MDM configurations to apply to the HoloLens 2 based on scenario requirements.

-For a deployment guide that is similar to this scenario please review our guide for [Cloud connected HoloLens 2 with Remote Assist](hololens2-cloud-connected-overview.md).
+For a deployment guide that is similar to scenario A review our guide for [Cloud connected HoloLens 2 with Remote Assist](hololens2-cloud-connected-overview.md).

 > [!div class="nextstepaction"]
 > [Deployment Guide – Cloud connected HoloLens 2 with Remote Assist](hololens2-cloud-connected-overview.md)

 ### Scenario B: Deploy inside your organization's network

 HoloLens 2 is deployed for use primarily on the corporate network with access to internal corporate resources.
-Internet and cloud services may be limited.
-This is a typical deployment for most Windows 10 PCs.
+Internet and cloud services may be limited, this is a typical deployment for most Windows 10 PCs.
  * Basic Common Configurations
    * Wi-Fi network is an internal corporate network with access to internal resources, and limited access to the internet or Cloud services.
    * Azure AD Join with MDM Auto Enrollment